rtlabs-com/p-net/doc/tutorial.rst

 * Raspberry Pi
 * Some other embedded Linux board
-* A Linux laptop
+* A Linux laptop (or a Linux guest in Virtualbox)
-* An embedded board running the RT-kernel
+* An embedded board running RT-kernel

 A PLC (Programmable Logic Controller) is used as a Profinet IO-controller.
 It could be a Siemens Simatic PLC, or a Codesys soft PLC.